 Why is Cavan Monaghan considering a Woodland Management By-law?

 Township Council has been discussing tree‑cutting regulations since 2011.
-Multiple reports have been brought forward, and public requests have continued over the years.
+In December 2020, through the County of Peterborough delegated its power providing that the Township may prohibit or regulated the destruction or injuring of trees in woodlands designation, in a By-law.
+In 2025, Council approved the Township Strategic Plan directing woodland protection as a key objective.
 Currently, there is no regulation that protects natural features or governs tree cutting in environmentally sensitive areas.
 The proposed by-law aims to protect woodlands, regulate clear cutting, and align with Strategic Plan and Official Plan policies.

 Does this by-law regulate all tree cutting?